razorbjc/Maya-Tools-2018/README.md

 <br>When given two selectioned objects, dualToggle will hide one object and show the other.
 Then will switch their visibilities when run again.
 For quick, easy comparison between two models.

 <b>faceCut.py</b>
-<br>Given a a complete edge loop or enclosure of edges, this script will select all faces within the edge perimeter.
+<br>Given a complete edge loop or enclosure of edges, this script will select all faces within the edge perimeter.

 <b>headCut.py</b>
 <br>Selected faces or vertices will be ordered to have the first vertex IDs.
 Used for reordering character models so that the head consists of the first vertIDs.